Woodland Café & Gift Shop at Strokestown Park

 Why Visit the Woodland Café & Gift Shop:

-– Award-winning, dog-friendly café and gift shop at Strokestown Park (Petmania Dog-Friendly Venue of the Year 2025)
+– Award-winning, dog-friendly café and gift shop.

-– Family-friendly and group-friendly
+– Family-friendly and group-friendly.

-– Sustainably produced food and heritage-inspired, Irish-made gifts and crafts
+– Sustainably produced food and heritage-inspired, Irish-made gifts and crafts.

-– Fully accessible facilities for wheelchair users and visitors using mobility aids
+– Fully accessible facilities for wheelchair users and visitors using mobility aids.

-– JAM Card accredited, supporting visitors who made need Just A Minute
+– JAM Card accredited, supporting visitors who made need Just A Minute.

-– Ideal stop during a visit to Strokestown Park and the National Famine Museum
+– Ideal stop during a visit to Strokestown Park and the National Famine Museum.

 Newsletter